Natural ways to calm speaking anxiety: nervous system tools you can use anywhere

 Your autonomic nervous system has two main modes:

 Sympathetic activation primes you to fight or flee.
 Useful if a bear walks in, unhelpful if it is your CFO.
+(Unless they are a real piece of work. in which case the defensive state might be entirely appropriate)

 Parasympathetic activation supports rest, digestion and social engagement.
 This is where clear thinking, vocal tone and connection live.

-Public speaking anxiety is often a sympathetic overreaction to a social-evaluative situation.
-The aim is not to eliminate arousal, but to bring you back into an optimal performance zone, sometimes called the window of tolerance.
-The tools below nudge your physiology toward safety so cognition stays online.
+Public speaking anxiety is often a sympathetic overreaction to a ‘social-evaluative situation’.
+“Important people are looking at me”.
+The aim here is to get you out of overwhelmand to bring you back into an optimal performance zone, sometimes called the window of tolerance.

 Fast, discreet techniques you can use anywhere